 Leaked report shows United Nations suffered hack

-Those include the U.N. human rights office, which has often been a lightning rod of criticism from autocratic governments for its calling-out of rights abuses.

-One U.N. official told the AP that the hack, which was first detected over the summer, appeared “sophisticated” and that the extent of the damage remains unclear, especially in terms of personal, secret or compromising information that may have been stolen.
+Asked about the report, one U.N. official told the AP that t he hack appeared “sophisticated” and that the extent of the damage remained unclear, especially in terms of personal, secret or compromising information that may have been stolen.
 The official, who spoke only on condition of anonymity to speak freely about the episode, said systems have since been reinforced.

-The level of sophistication was so high that it was possible a state-backed actor might have been behind it, the official said.
+The skill level was so high it was possible a state-backed actor might have been behind it, the official said.

 “We were hacked,” U.N. human rights office spokesman Rupert Colville.
 “We face daily attempts to get into our computer systems.
 This time, they managed, but it did not get very far.
 Nothing confidential was compromised.”